 Shenzhen Changhua Biomedical Engineering Company Limited ("Shenzhen Changhua") was incorporated in the People's Republic of China ("PRC") on September 25, 2002 as a limited liability company with a registered capital of \$724,017.
 Shenzhen Changhua is owned by two stockholders in the proportion of 70% and 30% respectively.
-Shenzhen Changhua is a developer and manufacturer of polymer orthopaedic internal fixation devices.
-The Company is currently conducting clinical trials on its products and intends to raise additional capital to produce and market its products commercially.
-The Company's Polymer Internal Fixation Screws has been approved by the China Food and Drug Administration ("CFDA", fka "SFDA") of the PRC in April 2018.
+Shenzhen Changhua plans to develop, manufacture and market self-reinforced, re-absorbable degradable PA screws, robs and binding ties for fixation on human fractured bones.
+The Company is currently conducting clinical trials on its products and intends to raise additional capital to produce and market its products commercially pending the approval from the China Food and Drug Administration ("CFDA", fka "SFDA") of the PRC on its products.
 The Company has no revenue since its inception and, in accordance with Accounting Standards Codification ("ASC") Topic 915, "Development Stage Entities" (formerly Statement of Financial Accounting Standard ("SFAS") No. 7, "Accounting and Reporting by Development Stage Enterprise"), is considered a Development Stage Company.